 The land that today makes up Cuyahoga Valley National Park (CVNP) has been home to humans for thousands of years.
 American Indians were the first inhabitants.
 Different American Indian cultures hunted and built villages in the valley during different periods.
-By the middle 1700s, Europeans were establishing trading posts in the valley and a few decades later settlers from New England started coming to stay.
-Those frontier communities eventually became towns, their growth helped along by first the canal, then the railroad, and later interstate highways.
+By the middle 1700s, Europeans were establishing trading posts in the valley, and a few decades later settlers from New England started coming to stay.
+Those frontier communities eventually became towns, their growth was attributed to the canal, railroad, and later interstate highways.

 The American Indian villages, pioneer settlements, and canal worker communities are long gone.
 But each wave of residents left their mark.
 The artifacts, trails, farms, old mills, and canal remains of the Cuyahoga Valley provide clues to how past peoples lived their lives.
 Visiting the CVNP's many historical sites is like visiting different time periods in the valley.
 Thanks to the park, those special places are preserved.